TrDA-hab/Projects/SPI + I2S multi display/README.md

  - [Multiple OLED screens](https://youtu.be/TOMkXJWdB4w).
  - [Multiple OLED Displays / Multiplex TC9548](https://youtu.be/Y9OyLMUgoFk).

+## Important information:
+ - In multi-display program mode, you can connect a maximum of three displays (different or the same).
+ - In `slot 1`, you can connect any Tasmota supported display (non-universal display).
+You must make all the necessary connections as usual.
+ - You can connect any `universal driver` to `slot 2` and `slot 3`.
+You can see the list of universal display [in this folder](https://github.com/arendst/Tasmota/tree/development/tasmota/displaydesc).

 ## 1. ESP32 + E-Papper (slot 1) + SSD1306 (slot 2).
 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/SPI%20%2B%20I2S%20multi%20display/4181.jpg)
 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/SPI%20%2B%20I2S%20multi%20display/4182.jpg)